isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

         }
     }

-With module change subscriptions enabled, the ``kea-netconf`` daemon will monitor any configuration changes as they appear in the Sysrepo.
+With module change subscriptions enabled, the ``kea-netconf`` daemon monitors any configuration changes as they appear in the Sysrepo.
 Such changes can be done using the ``sysrepocfg`` tool or remotely using any NETCONF client.
 For details, please see the Sysrepo documentation or :ref:`operation-example`.